AppleBreak1/Z490-Vision-D-Customac/README.md

 - USBWakeFixup.kext (Works with SSDT-USBW.
 Causes Bluetooth issue in Monterey+; thus set minkernel to 19.0 and max kernel to 20.9.9)

-   Note: One may wish to continue using USBWakeFixup.kext on Monterey or higer.
+   Note: One may wish to continue using USBWakeFixup.kext in macOS Monterey or newer.
 If so, you may set memory clock speed below 2933 MHz or use [Bluesnooze](https://github.com/odlp/bluesnooze) without configuring memory clock speed below 2933 MHz.

 # Drivers